skrodal/dataporten-flarum-docker/README.md

     docker build -t uninettno/dataporten-flarum-docker .

-_The config file will be copied into the container, used by Flarum installation, then deleted again._
+_The config file will be copied into the image, then used by Flarum's installation script and then deleted._

 ...the build will take a while, but when finished you should have a working image.
 If not (e.g. problems connecting to DB), observe any error messages from the build, address these (e.g. update your config file) and re-run the above build command.